 Enums are special value types defined by a set of named constants.
 By default, the constants are integers, counting up from zero.

-Use pascal case for enum names and values.
+Use Pascal case for enum names and values.
 You can place public enums outside of a class to make them global.
-Use a singular noun for the enum name.
+Use a singular noun for the enum name as it represents a single value from a set of possible values.
+They should have no prefix or suffix.

 Follow these standard rules when naming your classes and interfaces: